Saints Dethrone Rams as NFL's Team to Beat

 But everyone already knows about Brees, Thomas and Kamara.
 Other pieces demand far more attention for their stellar play.

 Benjamin Watson has been around forever.
 OK, maybe it just seems like it.
-The 37-year-old tight end is still functional, even thriving, in his second Saints stint.
+The 37-year-old tight end is still functional—even thriving—in his second Saints stint.
 Brees loves to look for the fellow aging veteran in key moments.
 The two connected for a 13-yard touchdown to establish a two-touchdown lead in Sunday's second quarter.

-Watson may never receive the volume others do, but defenses must account for him at all times or risk being burnt by 2004 first-round pick.
+Watson may never receive the volume others do, but defenses must account for him at all times or risk being burnt by the 2004 first-round pick.

 As always, the offensive line never receives enough love.

 Right now, Terron Armstead and Ryan Ramczyk form the NFL's best tackle tandem.
 Armstead is an exceptional athlete who can mirror any edge-rusher or get out in space to make big blocks downfield.
-Ramczyk is a technician who has never been overwhelmed even when thrust into the lineup last season as a rookie.
+Ramczyk is a technician who has never been overwhelmed—even when thrust into the lineup last season as a rookie.
 He is quickly working his way into elite right tackle status.

 Preventing edge pressure is always important.
 However, it's a little different in New Orleans, where setting the depth of the pocket is crucial in front of a 6'0" quarterback.
 Veteran center Max Unger has started all but one game since being traded for tight end Jimmy Graham prior to the 2015 campaign.
 Right guard Larry Warford provides a physical presence, while left guard Andrus Peat is a former first-round pick who found a home along the interior.